Before you begin, you need a few things set up in your environment:

 We recommend using CocoaPods to install the libraries.
 You can install Cocoapods by following the installation instructions.
 If you'd rather not use CocoaPods, you can integrate the SDK frameworks directly by following the instructions below.

-If you are planning to download and run one of the quickstart samples the Xcode project and Podfile are already present.
-If you would like to integrate the Firebase libraries into one of your own projects, you will need to install the pods for the libraries that you want to use.
+If you are planning to download and run one of the quickstart samples, the Xcode project and Podfile are already present, but you'll still need to install the pods and download the GoogleService-Info.plist file.
+If you would like to integrate the Firebase libraries into one of your own projects, you will need to add the pods for the libraries that you want to use.

 If you don't have an Xcode project yet, create one now.